ibericode/wp-knowledge-base/README.md

 WordPress powered knowledge base for your products.
 Beautiful.

-**Requires PHP 5.3+**

-_This plugin is under active development and could be subject to changes breaking backward compatibility._

 # Usage

 This plugin provides you with a custom post type, some taxonomies and other useful tools for building a knowledge base of documentation articles.